De Tomaso Internet Community presented by PANTERA INTERNATIONAL _________________________________________

 With posts going all the way back to the year 2000, this collection of forums are a wonderful treasury of information and entertainment, organized into multiple forums to facilitate browsing a particular subject and to make information easier to find.
 Live forums such as these can instantaneously broadcast information and announcements around the world; the detail of the information provided is limited only by the amount of time the author is willing to invest in preparing their post.
 The forums allow members to advertise products and cars for sale, broadcast news and advertise events.
 The forums allow members to upload pictures and/or link images in their posts.

 This collection of forums is owned, administrated and financially supported by PANTERA INTERNATIONAL.
 Pantera International is a car club founded in 1973 and factory authorized in 1995.
 It is not a social organization like our sister club POCA, it is a club like the Automobile Club, founded to assist the owners of Panteras and all classic DeTomaso automobiles.
-The mission of Pantera International carries-on via the forums, rallying together De Tomaso owners and enthusiasts as a global community, providing a platform whereby they can support one another by sharing their experiences and information.
+The mission of Pantera International carries-on via the forums, rallying together De Tomaso owners and enthusiasts as an international community, providing a platform whereby they can support one another by sharing their knowledge, experience and information.